 Overview of the Greece Education System

-It is structured into three levels, namely primary, secondary and tertiary, with an additional post-secondary level providing vocational training.
+It is structured into three levels, primary education, secondary education and tertiary education, with an additional post-secondary level providing vocational training.

-Education in Greece is compulsory for children between the ages of four and fifteen, which is a legal requirement.
-From the age of four until six years, children attend Early Education and Care.
-Then follows Primary Education for children between six and twelve years of age.
+Early education in Greece is compulsory for children between the ages of four and fifteen.
+From the age of four until six years, children attend early education and care.
+Then follows primary education for school students between six and twelve years of age.
+Primary education focuses on building the foundation for lower secondary school, upper secondary school, and vocational training.

-Secondary Education is for teenagers from the age of 12 until 18, although some students leave school at the age of 15 to follow vocational training.
-Higher Education is for those students who want to study at university, and for mature students, Lifelong Learning is an option for students of any age.
+Secondary education is for teenagers from the age of 12 until 18, although some students leave school at the age of 15 to pursue vocational training.
+Higher education is for those students who want to study at university, and for mature students, lifelong learning is an option for students of any age.
+Primary and secondary education in Greece are the most important part of a child’s education.

-Public schools play a crucial role in offering accessible and free education to Greek citizens, ensuring that education remains a fundamental right for all.
+Public schools play a crucial role in offering accessible and free education to Greek citizens, ensuring that a formal education system remains a fundamental right for all.
 The Greek school year usually starts in mid-September and ends in early June.
-However, specific dates can vary slightly from year to year and between different educational institutions.
+However, specific dates of a Greek school year can vary slightly from year to year and between different primary and secondary education institutions.

 One notable aspect of the Greek education system is its commitment to lifelong learning.
-Beyond formal schooling, Greece encourages citizens to engage in continuous education and skill development, as well as tertiary education, fostering a culture of personal and professional growth throughout life.
+Beyond formal schooling, Greece encourages school students to engage in continuous education and skill development, as well as tertiary education, fostering a culture of personal and professional growth throughout life.

 Primary school

 During primary school, which is a six-year phase, students learn core subjects such as mathematics, language education, science, and social studies while also participating in various extracurricular activities.
-Greek primary schools aim to foster critical thinking and a love for learning, setting the stage for a successful educational path in the years ahead.
+Greek primary education aims to foster critical thinking and a love for learning, setting the stage for a successful educational path in the years ahead.

 Secondary school

-Greece’s Secondary education is divided into two levels: lower secondary and upper secondary education.
-Lower secondary education school typically spans three years and is provided in lower secondary schools.
+Greece’s secondary education is divided into two levels: lower secondary and upper secondary education.
+The lower secondary school typically spans three years.

-These schools play a vital role in shaping students’ academic paths and offer a comprehensive curriculum, including subjects like mathematics, sciences, humanities, and languages, including modern foreign languages.
-The lower secondary school also heavily emphasizes foundational knowledge and critical thinking skills.
+Lower secondary education plays a vital role in shaping students’ academic paths and offers a comprehensive curriculum, including lower secondary education subjects like mathematics, sciences, humanities, and languages, including modern foreign languages.
+The lower secondary education school also heavily emphasizes foundational knowledge and critical thinking skills.

-After completing this stage, students move on to upper secondary education, where they have the opportunity to specialize in general education courses or vocational education, setting the stage for their future careers or higher education plans.
+After completing lower secondary education school, students move on to upper secondary education, where they have the opportunity to specialize in general education courses or vocational education, setting the stage for their future careers or higher education plans.

 Upper secondary schools

 Upper secondary school in Greece offers the final three years of secondary education, typically for students aged 15 to 18.
-These schools provide students with a more specialized and focused curriculum, allowing them to delve deeper into subjects of their interest.
+Upper secondary education schools provide students with a more specialized and focused curriculum, allowing them to delve deeper into subjects of their interest.

-Students can choose between academic or vocational subjects, preparing for university entrance exams, or vocational qualifications.
-Greece’s Upper secondary education plays a pivotal role in shaping students’ futures, equipping them with the knowledge and skills needed for higher education or the workforce.
+Students can choose between academic or vocational subjects, preparing for university entrance exams, or vocational qualifications in upper secondary schools.
+Greece’s upper secondary education plays a pivotal role in shaping students’ futures, equipping them with the knowledge and skills needed for higher education or the workforce.
+Greek upper secondary schools also offer extracurricular activities, such as arts, sports, and cultural programs, helping students to develop additional skills.

 Vocational training institutes

 Vocational training schools in Greece, known for their focus on pedagogical and technological education, provide specialized training to students seeking practical skills for specific careers.
-These institutions offer programs designed to equip students with hands-on expertise in fields such as mechanics, electronics, healthcare, and more.
+Vocational training schools offer programs designed to equip students with hands-on expertise in fields such as mechanics, electronics, healthcare, and more.
+Most students who aim to start their career as soon as possible opt for vocational education.

 Emphasizing both theoretical knowledge and practical experience, vocational training schools aim to prepare students for immediate entry into the workforce.
-Graduates often find themselves well-prepared for fulfilling careers in their chosen vocational fields, contributing significantly to the country’s skilled workforce.
+Graduates of vocational training often find themselves well-prepared for fulfilling careers in their chosen vocational fields, contributing significantly to the country’s skilled workforce.

 Take a look at our Greece Golden Visa Ultimate Guide by Experts